Coherence Attacks and Countermeasures in Interposer-Based Systems: Threat Model

+Attacks on interconnected systems can be broadly categorized as outlined in ~\cite{7833075}.
+Accordingly, our model considers the related four types of threat vectors (shown in Fig.~\ref{fig:coherence_attacks}):

+\textit{Passive reading, aka snooping}: This threat occurs when a malicious chiplet can read data not meant to.
+The \GS\ attack demonstrated in Sec.~\ref{sec:getx_spy} is an example of such a threat in that the Trojan monitors broadcasted GETX requests to snoop a tailored message.

+\textit{Masquerading, aka spoofing}: This threat occurs when a malicious chiplet disguises itself as another chiplet to gain access to sensitive data or control of resources.
+Malicious chiplets can modify the requester IDs and memory addresses embedded in cache coherence messages, tricking directories or other unsuspecting cores into divulging sensitive data.

+\textit{Modifying}: Such threats modify cache coherence messages.
+For example, a chiplet may attempt to disguise itself as having write access to a memory region it has only read access to.

+\textit{Diverting}: In shared-memory applications, a malicious chiplet may divert data meant for one chiplet to another untrusted chiplet, bypassing memory permissions.
+It may also divert cache coherence messages, undermining the protocol.

-In general, we also aim to prevent software-driven unauthorized access to memory regions at the chiplet granularity, whether by software privilege escalation, transient execution attacks, cache side-channels, or by any other means.
-Our proposed work will prevent attacks running on some chiplet from violating the security of the overall system, as we physically enforce protection against any unauthorized access to shared-memory regions and conduct continuous checking of the integrity and validity of cache coherence messages.
+In general, we aim to prevent hardware- and software-driven unauthorized access to memory regions at the chiplet granularity, whether by software privilege escalation, transient execution attacks, cache side-channels, or any other means.